 Now all you have to do is fill the batter into a muffin tin lined with paper cups or use a well-greased silicone muffin tray.

-Sprinkle the tops with a little more grated cheese and bake for 25-30 minutes.
+Sprinkle the tops with a little more grated cheese and bake in the oven for 25-30 minutes.
 Your keto cheddar muffins are done when the tops are golden brown and a knife inserted comes out clean.

 Important - If you're using paper cups, be sure to let the muffins cool completely before you eat them.
 That way you can remove the paper without the muffin sides sticking to it.